True Godliness

 A Tale of Two Conversions: Shallow

 My junior year of high school marked a significant milestone in my transition from hopeless daydreamer to somewhat functional member of society.
-I began obsessing less with the fantasy realms I entered in through books, movies, D&D and other vehicles that would transport me away from the dreary existence of my everyday life.
+I began obsessing less about the fantasy realms I entered through books, movies, D&D, and other media that transported me away from the dreary existence of my everyday life.
 I shifted my focus to more worldly concerns: What would I be when I grew up?
 Who would I date and someday marry?
 Am I making the grades I need to pursue a higher education?
-How much money did I need to put away to help upgrade my girl-repellant vehicle?
+How much money did I need to put away to help upgrade my girl-repellent vehicle?
 The nebulous lands of my vivid imagination dissipated under the relentless rays of reality.

 God.